 The audience for this book ranges from early twenties to late nineties and everything in between.
 If the person you are shopping for is needing some inspiration for self-improvement and self-observation, look no further.
 You can read the Introduction to help give you a sense of the book’s context.
 And to see a TED-X talk I gave on the subject a few years ago, click here.

 Most of all, I wish you and yours a happy and healthy holiday season.
-Although this year is very different from any that most of us can remember, it is my hope that by sharing a little inspiration with each other, the next few months will be just a little bit brighter and more enjoyable.
+Although the holidays during the pandemic are very different from any that most of us can remember, it is my hope that by sharing a little inspiration with each other, the next few months will be just a little bit brighter and more enjoyable.

 300-101 400-101 300-320 300-070 300-206 200-310 300-135 300-208 810-403 400-050 640-916 642-997 300-209 400-201 200-355 352-001 642-999 350-080 MB2-712 400-051 C2150-606 1Z0-434 1Z0-146 C2090-919 C9560-655 642-64 100-101 CQE CSSLP 200-125 210-060 210-065 210-260 220-801 220-802 220-901 220-902 2V0-620 2V0-621 2V0-621D 300-075 300-115 AWS-SYSOPS 640-692 640-911 1Z0-144 1z0-434 1Z0-803 1Z0-804 000-089 000-105 70-246 70-270 70-346 70-347 70-410